-The art and science of transforming unstructured data into insights that inform choices is known as data science.
+Data Science has become one of the most influential fields in today’s digital world, powering everything from business decision-making and automation to personalised customer experience and advanced predictive systems.
+As organisations generate massive amounts of data every second, the need to transform this raw information into meaningful insights has never been more important.
+This is where data science comes in, combining programming, machine learning, statistics, domain knowledge and powerful analytical tools to solve complex problems and create measurable impact.
 In order to identify patterns, forecast outcomes, and address practical issues, it combines expertise from computer science, statistics, and domain knowledge.
 Think about all the data you produce every day from surfing, shopping, GPS use, and video viewing.
-Imagine then using that information to recommend your next Netflix favorite, Identify fraud in a financial transaction or forecast a disease before symptoms show up.
+Imagine then using that information to recommend your next Netflix favourite, identify fraud in a financial transaction or forecast a disease before symptoms show up.
+All of this information is an example of data science in action.

 Key skills you need to succeed in Data Science